Stephen Saad (55)

 Appointed: January 1999

-Stephen is a founding shareholder of the Aspen Group and his responsibilities extend to include development of strategy and global transactions, geographic expansion and product diversification of Aspen in developed and emerging markets as a leading multinational pharmaceutical company.
+Stephen is a founding shareholder of the Aspen Group and his responsibilities extend to include the strategic positioning and global transactions, geographic expansion and product diversification of Aspen in developed and emerging markets as a leading multinational pharmaceutical company.

 Gus Attridge (58)